Lorri K Krebs

-Lorri Krebs is an Associate Professor in Geography at Salem State University, Massachusetts where she specializes in sustainable tourism development, hospitality and community economic development.
-She hold a Masters Degree in Geography with an emphasis on ecosystem approaches, parks and protected areas as well as a Ph.D. from the University of Waterloo, Canada in Geography with an emphasis on tourism, marketing tools, and decision-making.
+Lorri Krebs is a Professor in Geography at Salem State University, Massachusetts where she specializes in regional economic development, community identity and planning, and sustainable tourism development.
+She hold a Masters Degree with an emphasis on ecosystem approaches, parks and protected areas as well as a Ph.D. with an emphasis on technology, tourism, marketing tools, and decision-making.
 She has extensive international employment experience across various fields in Switzerland, Mexico and Canada.
-Current research interests include casino development, special events, local food in hospitality, sustainable tourism, and economic development.
+Current research interests include sustainable local foods, non-profit organization development, quality of life, and ecotourism.

-Dr. Krebs has been recently appointed as Executive Director of Salem State's Center for Economic Development and Sustainability (CEDS) where much of the grant-funded projects aid non-profit organizations, municipalities and regions in economic development initiatives.
+Dr. Krebs is the appointed Executive Director of Salem State's Center for Economic Development and Sustainability (CEDS) where much of the grant-funded projects aid non-profit organizations, municipalities and regions in economic development initiatives.

-I am currently teaching both undergraduate and graduate tourism, hospitality and economic related courses primarily in the Department of Geography, although I enjoy teaching regional courses such as the Caribbean and the Geography of Canada.
-I also teach International Business, Introduction to Geography, Marketing, and Travel Seminar, and often will often lead related trips to places such as Walt Disney World.
-In addition, I have taught Graduate GIS Courses related to computer modelling.
+I am currently teaching both undergraduate and graduate community development, tourism and economic related courses in the Department of Geography, although I enjoy teaching regional courses such as the Caribbean and the Geography of Canada.
+I also lead a Travel Seminar, and coordinate related trips to places such as Nice, France; Athens, Greece and Walt Disney World.
+In addition, I instruct Graduate GIS courses related to computer modelling.

-Acting as an Internship coordinator for students in Hospitality and Tourism has been a very rewarding responsibility and students have had some wonderful opportunities to work with our industry partners such as: The Hawthorne Hotel; Destination Salem; MOTT; North of Boston CVB; Foxwoods Casino; Mohegan Sun Casino; Salem Waterfront Hotel; Burton's Grill; Holiday Inn; Marriott Hotels; P.F.
+Coordinating Internships for both graduate and undergraduate students has been a very rewarding responsibility and students have had some wonderful opportunities to work with our industry partners such as: The Hawthorne Hotel; Destination Salem; MOTT; North of Boston CVB; Foxwoods Casino; Mohegan Sun Casino; Salem Waterfront Hotel; Burton's Grill; Holiday Inn; Marriott Hotels; P.F.
 Chang; Salem Main Streets; Ipswich Visitor Center - just to name a few.

-I am always available to speak with students interested in our undergraduate Certificate in Sustainable Tourism Development or our newest Graduate Certificate in Hospitality and Tourism Management.
+I am always available to speak with students interested in our undergraduate Certificate in Sustainable Tourism Development or graduate work bridging GIS with community planning, tourism or local foods.

-As the appointed Executive Director of the newly created Center for Economic Development & Sustainability (CEDS), I have become more involved in community service, and as a regional resource and grants interface with our Grants Office.
+As the appointed Executive Director of the Center for Economic Development & Sustainability (CEDS), I have become more involved in community service, and as a regional resource and grants interface between non-profits and academia.
 Many local businesses, organizations, cities and towns have already become involved with CEDS initiated projects and we continue to seek out opportunities to collaborate with partners to benefit the North Shore, Massachusetts.